MTV Movie & TV Awards 2018 Winners: The Complete List

-The 2018 MTV Movie & TV Awards have officially kicked off!
+The 2018 MTV Movie & TV Awards are officially over, and we have all the details on the award show winners!

-Girls Trip star Tiffany Haddish is the host of the award show airing this evening, she's also nominated at the show tonight!
-Riverdale star Madelaine Petsch just took home the first award of the evening for Scene Stealer.
+Girls Trip star Tiffany Haddish was the host of the award show, she also won an award during the show tonight!
+Riverdale star Madelaine Petsch took home the first award of the evening for Scene Stealer.

-As the awards are announced tonight, we'll be here to update the list of winners below.
-So, be sure to keep checking back to see which one of your favorite actors, movies and TV shows took home the awards.
+The cast of Black Panther won the award for Best Movie, while Stranger Things took home the award for Best Show during the ceremony.
+Want to see who else won the top awards of the night?

-Take a look at the complete list of 2018 MTV Movie & TV Awards winners below!
+Take a look at the complete list of 2018 MTV Movie & TV Awards winners below to find out!

 Chuck Zlotnick/Marvel Studios